Ten Tips On How To Choose The Best Wedding Photographer For You.

 Know exactly what you are getting.
 Ask about what is included with their collections and know every detail about what your are signing, buying, and receiving.
 I have heard horrible stories from brides who hired a photographer and yet they wouldn’t give them their images unless they paid them another two thousand dollars.
-Or the photographer only included very low resolution images with the collections and since no one asked, the bride and groom didn’t realize they wouldn’t be able to print from the files, and would have to order prints only through the photographer, costing them more in the long run.
+Or the photographer only included very low resolution images with the collections and since no one asked, the bride and groom didn’t realize they wouldn’t be able to print from the files.
+That they would have to order prints only through the photographer, costing them more in the long run.
 Make sure that you know everything that you will be getting and that you are ok with that.

 7. Back Up Equipment.

 This is a big one.
 Any photographer you hire should have back up equipment.
-Two Camera Bodies, Multiple lenses, Tons of Memory Cards or film.
+Two Camera Bodies, Multiple lenses, Tons of Memory Cards if theyre shooting digital.
 Talk to your potential photographer about what they will do in a situation if one of their cameras stops working or if their memory card becomes corrupt.
 Hopefully this is something no one ever has to deal with.
-But its an important topic to cover.
+But it’s an important topic to cover.
 I have a backup camera body and a few extra lenses in case something breaks.
 And I personally always write to two memory cards at a time for back up.
 If one of the cards fails, I still have a backup of all your images on hand.
 You want someone who has the proper equipment to take on a job as important as photographing someones wedding.

 8. Read Reviews

 Make sure that when you are conducting your search that you check the photographers reviews.
 Go on their Facebook page or Instagram and see what kind of feedback they have.
 Is it positive?
 Negative?
-Look them up on places like Wedding Wire or The Knot to see if there are more reviews you can read up on for their company.
+Look them up on places like Wedding Wire or The Knot or even Google them to see if there are more reviews you can read up on for their company.
 Seeing first hand from their clients on how their experience was with them will help when it comes to finding the person right for you.